mikkohund/germanlanguageschool.ca/Readme.md

 # This is the jekyll repo for Comox Valley German Language School

-All the action is in the `gh-pages` branch.
+Theme is based on https://github.com/mushishi78/one-page-wonder-jekyll.